moskiller/moskiller.github.io/themes/hexo-theme-matery/README.md

 ### Add emoji support (Optional)

-This theme adds support for the `emoji` emoticon, using the Hexo plugin for [hexo-filter-github-emojis] (https://npm.taobao.org/package/hexo-filter-github-emojis) to support The generation of the `emoji` expression, the corresponding `markdown emoji` syntax (`::`, for example: `:smile:`) is converted into a `emoji` expression that jumps.
+This theme adds support for the `emoji` emoticon, using the Hexo plugin for [hexo-filter-github-emojis](https://npm.taobao.org/package/hexo-filter-github-emojis) to support the generation of the `emoji` expression, the corresponding `markdown emoji` syntax (`::`, for example: `:smile:`) is converted into a `emoji` expression that jumps.
 The installation command is as follows:

 ```bash
 npm install hexo-filter-github-emojis --save